-Prep C Questions to be Filled Out Prior to the Meeting 1.
-2. As you think about goal setting in your company what comes to mind in terms of either excitement about goal setting or concerns about it?
-Why do you think goal setting could be good for your company at this time?
-3. What are the obstacles that could get in the way of making goal setting part of your culture?
-4. What actions need to be taken and how often to get the goal setting process going?
-5. What are the top 5 to 10 goals you think should be achieved by the company?
+- 1. As you think about goal setting in your company what comes to mind in terms of either excitement about goal setting or concerns about it? - 2.
+Why do you think goal setting could be good for your company at this time? - 3.
+What are the obstacles that could get in the way of making goal setting part of your culture? - 4.
+What actions need to be taken and how often to get the goal setting process going? - 5.
+What are the top 5 to 10 goals you think should be achieved by the company?

 Group Activity & Commitments - Have everyone individually reveal their answers one question at a time.
-As a gr oup set your first set of business goals and also discuss and set any shared commitments you need to mak ke so goal setting becomes a part of your culture.
-Individ dual Commitments - What individual commitments do you need to make to make sure that goal g becomes a success in the company? setting ; becomes a success in the company:
+As a group set your first set of business goals and also discuss and set any shared commitments you need to make so goal setting becomes a part of your culture.

+Individual Commitments - What individual commitments do you need to make to make sure that goal setting becomes a success in the company?
 How to Make Sure You Have the Right Players on Your Team

-- To begin to explore what types of players are needed for your team's success - To get your team to see if any hard decisions need to be made or performance feedback needs to be given to underperforming players titude education work ethic work experience aracter passion skills vocational interest
+- To begin to explore what types of players are needed for your team's success - To get your team to see if any hard decisions need to be made or performance feedback needs to be given to underperforming players attitude aptitude personality character education work ethic work experience passion skills vocational interest